Voters are motivated by different issues, but most issues impact mental health.

 People want, need and have the right to be meaningfully employed.
 However, our current system falls far short of this goal.
 Serious mental illness leads to over $190 billion in lost earnings each year in the U.S., and the unemployment rate is higher among adults with a mental illness compared to those who do not have a mental health condition.
 Full and fair access to education, vocational rehabilitation, job training, and employment and business assistance helps people with mental health conditions get and stay meaningfully employed.

 Across the country, it continues to get more difficult to find an affordable place to live.
 For someone with a mental health condition, the lack of safe and affordable housing is one of the most powerful barriers to recovery.
-When this basic need isn’t met, people cycle in and out of homelessness, jails, shelters and hospitals.
 Sadly, one in five people experiencing homelessness has a serious mental health condition.
 Having a safe, affordable place to live can provide stability to allow someone to achieve their wellness goals.

 Providing veterans with quality health care is a national responsibility, but our veterans are struggling.
-About 1 in 5 veterans returning from Iraq and Afghanistan has post-traumatic stress disorder (PTSD) or depression.
-And each day, an average of 17 veterans die by suicide.
-Ensuring America’s veterans have timely access to high-quality mental health care is imperative to reduce the high rate of suicide among veterans and to provide quality of life for our veterans after their service to our nation.
+Nearly 1 in 5 veterans in the U.S. experience a mental illness.
+And tragically each day, an average of 17 veterans die by suicide.
+Ensuring veterans have timely access to high-quality mental health care is imperative to reduce the high rate of suicide and to provide quality of life for our veterans after their service to our nation.

 Immigration to the U.S. is a complex and stressful process.
 New immigrants experience cultural changes, xenophobia, and discrimination, all which can have negative consequences for their mental well-being.
-Unfortunately, during the immigration process, people usually lack access to comprehensive health care, including mental health services and supports.
-Individuals and families should be able to access quality and affordable mental health care regardless of their income, geographic location, or immigration and citizenship status.
+Unfortunately, during the immigration process, people usually lack access to comprehensive health care, including mental health care.
+Individuals and families should be able to access quality, affordable mental health care regardless of their income, geographic location, or immigration and citizenship status.